Electrostatic vs Ionic Air Purifier | What Is The Difference?

 The whole filtration process of electrostatic air purifiers happens inside of the device.
 So essentially polluted air passes through the device and gets intercepted by the negatively charged particles that are traveling towards the positively charged plates.
 Once intercepted, these air pollutants get deposited onto different filter layers, which hold them in place and prevent them from moving forward.
 As a result, only clean air exits the device.

 In contrast, ionic air purifiers (also called air ionizers) use high amounts of voltage to produce and release only negative ions into the air.
 We measure the production of negative ions in cm3/second.
-Similar to electrostatic air purifiers, these negative ions are attracted to positive or neutral particles – air pollutants fall into this group.
+Similarly to electrostatic air purifiers, these negative ions are attracted to positive or neutral particles – air pollutants fall into this group.
 Once a negative ion comes into contact with a positive particle/ion, it attaches itself to it.
 When this happens, the “newly” formed mass becomes heavy enough for gravity to pull on the ground.
 So once it hits the ground, it stays there and is unable to become airborne again.
 Here is a picture presentation of this process in a nutshell.

 source: ionex-ionizers.com

 The whole air cleaning process for ionic air purifiers happens outside of the device.
 This means that once all of the harmful particles have been neutralized, they have to be swept off the ground with a broom or a piece of cloth.
-There are some differences between air ionizers (like ionization elements, how they produce negative ions), but they work the same way.
+There are some differences between air ionizers (like ionization element, how they produce negative ions), but they work the same way.
 In case you are curious and want to learn more about how air ionizers work, I have made a separate post which can be found here.

-Air ionizers (ionic air purifiers) are mostly very small and portable, as they contain no filters and do not clean the air by intaking them.
+Air ionizers (ionic air purifiers) are mostly very small and portable, as they contain no filters and do not clean the air by intaking it.
 This is why they are considered one of the best cost-efficient types of air purifiers on the market.

 Comparison chart